 Fans say satellite networks price them out of the game, and resort to illegal alternatives.

-While denying accusations that it jammed Al Jazeera Satellite Network’s signal during World Cup 2010 games, the Jordanian government has agreed to cooperate with an investigation into the claims, provided it is done by a team of independent experts.
+While denying accusations that it jammed Al Jazeera Sports’ signal during the World Cup games, the Jordanian government has agreed to co-operate with any investigation into the claims on the condition that it is done by a team of independent experts.

-Saturday’s Jordanian response, issued via Petra, the state’s official news agency, quotes an unnamed government source describing the charges as “absolutely baseless and unacceptable.”
-The statement also calls on Al Jazeera to present evidence of the allegations.
+The Jordanian response, issued via Petra, the state’s official news agency, called on Al Jazeera to present evidence of the allegations.

-The Middle East affairs editor of the Guardian backs the Network’s conclusions, telling Al Jazeera on Thursday that the documents used to report the story were “authentic and undeniable.”
+The Guardian‘s Middle East affairs editor backed the Qatar-based network’s conclusions, telling Al Jazeera on Thursday that the documents used to report his newspaper’s story were “authentic and undeniable”.